codenaz/codenaz/README.md

 ### Hi there 👋

 - I am Patrick, currently building software for firmatek cloud.
-My current job is helping me explore technologies around Maps, Images and geolocations.
+My current job is helping me explore technologies around maps, images and geolocations.

 - I am currently learning swift so I can do more native developement.
 It's a pretty awesome language